PMY9527/QUAD-MPC-SIM-HW/README.md

 ### Hardware

-Here I am showing an example of running on my Go1 Air.
+Here I am showing an example of running this project on my Go1 Air using a network cable:

-1. Connect to robot via a network cable, and make sure the following pings correctly:
+1. Connect to robot via a network cable, and make sure the following steps can correctly ping the robot:
    ```bash
    sudo ifconfig eth0 down # eth0 is your PC Ethernet port
    sudo ifconfig eth0 192.168.123.162/24